sirixdb/sirix/README.md

 https://kops.uni-konstanz.de/handle/123456789/27250

-## Introduction
+## Mailinglist
+Any questions or even consider to contribute or use Sirix?
+Use https://groups.google.com/d/forum/sirix-discuss to ask questions.
+Any kind of question, may it be a API-question or enhancement proposal, questions regarding use-cases are welcome...
+Don't hesitate to ask questions or make suggestions for improvements.
+At the moment also API-related suggestions and critics are of utmost importance.

+## Why should you even bother?
 Do you have to handle irregular data without knowing the schema before storing the data?
 You currently store this data in a relational DBMS?
-Maybe a tree-structured (XML) storage system much better suits your needs as it doesn't require a predefined schema before even knowing the structure of the data which has to be persisted.
+Maybe a tree-structured (XML or JSON) storage system much better suits your needs as it doesn't require a predefined schema before even knowing the structure of the data which has to be persisted.

 Do you have to store a snapshot of this irregular data?
 Furthermore questions such as

 - How do we store snapshots of time varying data effectively and efficiently?